-- Student will demonstrate and apply the standard precautions utilized in the hematology laboratory according to Occupational Safety and Health Administration (OSHA) mandates. - Student will demonstrate the safe use and disposal of biohazardous materials. - Student will demonstrate and explain the proper technique in applying differential stains to blood smears. - Student will demonstrate and explain the proper collection techniques for hematocrits (HCT) using both fingerstick and anticoagulated blood samples. - Student will compare and contrast normal hematocrit ranges for adult males and females, and infants. - Student will calculate red blood cell (RBC) indices and interpret the significance of their changes in the various anemias. - Student will demonstrate and describe the use of an automated hematology analyzer including start-up, routine operation and maintenance. - Student will review and evaluate quality control results on an automated hematology analyzer. - Student will set up and review Erythrocyte Sedimentation Rate (ESR) tests. - Student will compare and contrast normal ESR ranges for adult males and females, and infants. - Student will set up and review Sickle cell tests. - Student will identify the parts and functions of the light microscope and model proper use and care of the microscope.
+- Student will demonstrate and apply the standard precautions utilized in the hematology laboratory according to Occupational Safety and Health Administration (OSHA) mandates. - Student will demonstrate the safe use and disposal of biohazardous materials. - Student will set up and review Erythrocyte Sedimentation Rate (ESR), Sickle cell and reticulocyte counts tests. - Student will calculate red blood cell (RBC) indices and interpret the significance of their changes in the various anemias. - Student will demonstrate and describe the use of an automated hematology and coagulation analyzers including start-up, routine operation and maintenance. - Student will compare and contrast normal ESR ranges, reticulocyte counts for adult males, females, and infants. - Student will identify the parts and functions of the light microscope and model proper use and care of the microscope. - Student will compare and contrast normal RBC, WBC and hematocrit ranges for adult males and females as well as infants and adolescents. - Student will prepare peripheral blood smears and perform differential cell counts on normal and abnormal specimens. - Student will list the specimen collection procedures and discuss how these can affect test results. - Student will identify and describe quality control and quality assurance as it applies to the hematology department of the clinical laboratory. - Student will evaluate and describe methods of measurements used in automated hematology and coagulation instrumentation. - Student will describe the Activated Protein C Resistance (APCR) and the prevalence in Caucasians versus Hispanic, African-American, Asian and Native American populations.